gitbush/tenant_share/readme.md

     <img src="https://i.ibb.co/nPVS5nW/tenant-share-dark.png" alt="tenant-share-dark" href="https://tenantshare.herokuapp.com/" target="_blank" rel="noopener" alt="Tenant Share" aria-label="Tenant Share" border="0">
 </div>

 After living in various share houses throughout my early twenties in London, it's not always easy to raise maintenance issues with the landlord/property manager.
-Tenant Share provides a great, collective way to communicate any issues around the house share property that need addressing to the landlord.
+Tenant Share provides a simple, collective way to communicate any issues to the landlord/property manaager.

-Currently in development.
+## Instructions

+To test the functionality of this application, you will need to create both a Landlord and a Tenant account and follow the prompts to get set up.

 [![Build Status](https://travis-ci.org/gitbush/tenant_share.svg?branch=master)](https://travis-ci.org/gitbush/tenant_share)